PyDataSouthampton/rag_intro_workshop/README.md

     pip install pinecone-client openai python-dotenv

+#### 4.2 Using conda
+From within the project folder create a new `conda` environment using the provided `environment.yaml` file.
+On the terminal:

+    conda env create -f environment.yaml

+then activate the environment using the command

+    conda activate rag-workshop

 ### 5. Check it all works

 Go and run the code **verify_setup.py** located in this (the root) directory.